nacho270/docker-k8s-helm-demo/README.md

+# Using docker, k8s and helm with java

+This is a simple app that exposes 2 endpoints to retrieve and increment a counter in mongodb.

+Avoided spring/maven and went for gradle/[Javalin](https://javalin.io/)  for the sake of variety.

+Used mongo to showcase kubernetes persistent volumes and secrets.

+## Run locally

+### From IDE

+- Run a local mongo: `docker run --name mongo -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=root -e MONGO_INITDB_ROOT_PASSWORD=root -d mongo:latest`

+- Run `com.nacho.dockerk8shelm.demo.App` with an environment variable `profile=dev`

+### Docker compose

+Simply do `docker compose up` from the root directory of the app.

-##Run local
+## Run K8S local
-To understand the process:
+To understand the process, run the following commands from the root directory of the app:

     gradle docker
-    docker images -- you'll the image ther minukube ssh
+    docker images # you'll find the image there minukube ssh
-    docker images -- your image is not there and THIS where we need the image
+    docker images ## the image is not there and THIS where we need the image.
+Kubernetes uses this docker repo to cache the images.

 Now the real work:

-    - if mac/linux: eval $(minikube docker-env)
+    - if on mac/linux: eval $(minikube docker-env)
     - if windows:
         - minikube docker-env
         - copy all the lines and run them
-        - you''ll that the last line is commented (REM), so run this: @FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env') DO @%i`
+        - you''ll see that the last line is commented (REM), so run this: @FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env') DO @%i`

     - gradle docker
-    - minukube ssh docker images -- the image is there!
+    - minukube ssh docker images ## the image is there!

     Remember: all the docker-env changes will vanish in anohter terminal and if you restart minikube.
-    Make sure you build the image in the same terminal where you ran all the docker-env commands
+    Make sure you build the image in the same terminal where you previously ran all the docker-env commands

-##Helm
+## Helm

 `cd docker-k8s-helm-demo/k8s`